szhorvat/SuiteSparse/ParU/README.md

 ## Introduction

-ParU: is a set of routings for solving sparse linear system via parallel multifrontal LU factorization algorithms.
+ParU: is a set of routines for solving sparse linear system via parallel multifrontal LU factorization algorithms.
 Requires OpenMP 4.0+, BLAS, CHOLMOD, UMFPACK, AMD, COLAMD, CAMD, CCOLAMD, and METIS (in particular, the CHOLMOD/SuiteSparse_metis variant; see the CHOLMOD documentation for details).